kuco23/ZVote/README.md

     secret, merkle_proof
 )
 ```

-## In relation to zerocash

-Zerocash implements a decentralized anonymous currency by making use of zk-snarks to transfer an unknown coin to an unknown recipients by nullifying the coin and making a new one that follows a correct format.
-Here we only nullify the unknown coin (called a ticket), which acts as casting a vote.

 ## To-do
 - [ ] Find a way to hardcode poseidon constants in the `AnonymousVoting` contract and use them to initialise `Poseidon`,